CorentinAmaelHardy/CorentinAmaelHardy.github.io/README.md

 # My work :

 - Worked on an unreleased school project mobile game "Propr&Net" in collaboration with the Trans-musicale festival as a game designer and 3C programmer.
-Propr&Net was a Beat them up where the player had to scream at people who are littering at the festival.
+Propr&Net was a Beat them up where the player had to scream at people who were littering at the festival.

 - Worked on the school project [Vorboten Reich](https://github.com/ChevalierAlexis/Verboten-Reich) as a narrative designer and game designer.
 It was a walking simulator, where a veterant decided to move away from his old city,who was left in ruin, to end up in a place that is much, much worse.